heppilko/ParticlePhysics-simulation-and-analysis/README.md

 - Use Delphes to add detector simulation.
 Produces root file in EDM4HEP format
 - Analysis using angular variables and NN variables.
 Best in python for standard data science libraries.

+You can merge steps 1&2 if you want by enabling the Delphes module in MG5.
+This requires root to be installed on the system

+Download and install Madgraph and standalone Delphes:
+- source installMadgraph.sh
+- source installDelphes.sh

 Needs a bunch of packages: recommend mamba package manager (like conda but faster).
 - follow the instructions to install mamba here: https://scikit-hep.org/user/installing-conda